coder/docs/guides/deployments/postgres.md

 Set the database name, port number, user, and password secret created in the prior steps [in your Helm values file](../admin/helm-charts.md).
-Coder will use these credentials to authenticate with your PostgreSQL instance:
+Coder will use these credentials to connect to your PostgreSQL instance:

 ```yaml
 postgres: